Azure/aztk/docs/10-clusters.md

 ### Interactive Mode

 All other interaction with the cluster is done via SSH and SSH tunneling.
-If you didn't create a user during cluster create (`aztk spark cluster create`), the first step is to enable to add a user to the master node.
+If you didn't create a user during cluster create (`aztk spark cluster create`), the first step is to add a user to each node in the cluster.

 Make sure that the *.aztk/secrets.yaml* file has your SSH key (or path to the SSH key), and it will automatically use it to make the SSH connection.